weilogiclabs/OpenArchiver/docs/api/ingestion.md

 # Ingestion Sources API Documentation

-A comprehensive guide to using the Ingestion Sources API.
+A guide to using the Ingestion Sources API.

 **Base Path:** `/v1/ingestion-sources`